A week of adventure in Croatia

 I was so impressed with my first trip to Croatia!
 The history was incredibly rich, as was the indulgent food (!), and the variety of activities made for an exciting and adventurous trip that felt like a lot longer time off work!
 My favourite days were probably the boat trips to beautiful islands and beaches.
 I enjoyed excellent customer service from locals at most places, and the late-season timings meant that it wasn’t quite as busy and the weather was perfectly warm-but-not-boiling.
 I’d definitely plan to return and explore other sites such as Krka National Park outside of Split, and even more islands and beaches.

-Thanks for reading 🥰 Hit Follow to receive brief notes letting you know when I’ve posted a new article, and in the meantime, check out my Instagram and YouTube channels for more (Un)Popular content!
+Thanks for reading 🥰 Check out my Instagram and YouTube channels for more (Un)Popular content!

 Zoë